EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 # Multitenancy

-Some Kubernetes users need it to support multitenancy.
-A good example is a large organization with multiple teams, each of which is going to deploy services to a shared cluster.
-The organization doesn’t want one team’s work to interfere with another’s.
-EdgeNet presents a similar challenge, except that the teams that share a single EdgeNet cluster come from entirely separate organizations, so there can be no assumption of everyone being bound by common policies, aside from those that they explicitly agree to when joining and using EdgeNet.
-Because EdgeNet is also multiprovider-based, the need for tenant accountability is particularly acute: individuals and institutions will only provide nodes if they can trust the diverse actors that come from a multitenant environment.

-EdgeNet’s multitenancy extensions are built on top of the Kubernetes notions of [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/).
-Namespaces provide isolation: users who are deploying services in one namespace do not see and cannot touch services that are deployed by other users in other namespaces.
-Resource quotas are a means to ensure that the overall resources of the cluster are shared out amongst the namespaces, so that, ideally, users in each namespace have sufficient resources in which to conduct their work.

-Using namespaces and resource quotas is a perfectly classic approach to handling Kubernetes multitenancy, and so is EdgeNet’s adoption of a hierarchical naming convention for the namespaces.
-Currently, the hierarchy is not limited and a tenant may choose to create any number of subnamespaces they deserve.

-With this description, the elements of EdgeNet that make possible multitenancy will be presented.

 ## Tenant

 Multitenancy is a standard feature of the three well-known cloud service models; SaaS (Software as a Service), PaaS (Platform as a Service), and IaaS (Infrastructure as a Service).
 Hence, a tenant is a customer of a multi-tenant cluster where there is no trust in between.
 In the EdgeNet context, a tenant can operate in two modes, vendor and consumer.
 In vendor mode, the tenant is allowed to resell its resources to other tenants.